dtomo0420/aimotive/README.md

 You should solve task #1 first, and tackle the optional ones only if you have the time.
 It is completely acceptable, and much better, to hand in a clean, working solution for task #1 than to hand in multiple incomplete or botched ones.

 You can use any language or technology you’re comfortable with, but please provide a short description on how to use your solution.

-Whenever you make a design decision, try to be able to reason for it :) .